XpressAI/x-template-chatbot/README.md

 This template allows you to train a chat model and start a chatbot in a terminal.

-It consists of these 6 components:
+It consists of 5 components:

-- Dataset preparation: Load and preprocess dataset.
+- Dataset preparation

-  - `LoadData` : Load CSV file that provides the 'patterns', 'intents', and 'responses'.
-To edit the training data, you may add/delete row/pattern/response to the existing 'resource/sample.csv' or provide your own CSV file path.
+  - [LoadData](/xai_components/xai_chatbot/chatbot.py#L17) : Load CSV file that provides the `patterns`, `intents`, and `responses`.
+To edit the training data, you may add/delete row/pattern/response in the existing `resource/sample.csv` or provide your own CSV file path.
 See more at this [section](#training).
-  - `Tokenize` : Tokenizer that turns the texts into space-separated sequences of words (by default all punctuations will be removed), and these sequences are then split into lists of tokens.
+  - [Tokenize](/xai_components/xai_chatbot/chatbot.py#L85) : Tokenizer that turns the texts into space-separated sequences of words (by default all punctuations will be removed), and these sequences are then split into lists of tokens.

-- Model training: Build and compile the model for training.
+- Model training

-  - `CustomModel` : Custom neural network model that takes traininig sentences and pass them through an Embedding layer, a Global Average Pooling 1D layer, a number of Dense layers (nn_layer) with 'relu' activation and lastly a Dense layer with 'softmax' activation.
+  - [CustomModel](/xai_components/xai_chatbot/chatbot.py#L134) : Custom neural network model that consists of Embedding layer, a Global Average Pooling 1D layer, a number of Dense layers with _relu_ activation and lastly a Dense layer with _softmax_ activation.
+Optimizer, loss function and metric can be adjusted.
-  - `Train` : Train model with defined epochs and save model at 'model_output_path'. 'training_sentences' and their correspend 'training_labels will be useed to train the model.
+  - [Train](/xai_components/xai_chatbot/chatbot.py#L193) : Train model with defined epochs number and save model at `model_output_path`. `training_sentences` and `training_labels` will be used to train the model.

-- Inference: Load model and do prediction.
+- Inference
-  - `SingleInference` : Single sentence inference.
-Thie component take one text input and predict its intent.
+  - [SingleInference](/xai_components/xai_chatbot/chatbot.py#L282) : Single sentence inference.
+This component takes one text input and predicts its intent.
+Also, gives a response if responses data is provided.
-  - `Chat` : Streaming inference.
-User can give input and chatbot will give response for predicted label based on the input.

 ## Prerequisites